Building the perfect Monstie

 When selecting your Active Skills genes, keep in mind the stamina management of your Monstie.
 As explained before, having high skill cost on a Proactive Monstie might leave you unable to issue commands when a Head-to-Head comes.

 Once the Active Skills are set, you can add the Passive Skills.
 This is where Egg Potency comes in play when getting eggs from nest as there are multiple ranks of these skills and higher potency eggs have more chances to give you more genes and at higher ranks.
-Also use the Skill listing to make sure a gene exists.
-As of the game release, Stamina Surge and Stamina Boost only exist as L skills, there’s no XL version of those.
-So no point in hatching 1000 eggs searching for Stamina Boost (XL).
+Usually, highly potent eggs have 2 L ranked skills at least.

 Passive Skills can be used to push even higher your Monstie stats or cover for its weaknesses.
 For instance, I sacrificed some dragon bingos on my Ebony Odogaron to give it All Elem Def Boost (XL) to increase its elemental resistances and Health Boost (XL), specifically to deal with Ibushi and Narwa random AoEs.